8) Provisions (other than employee benefits)

 The Company is not subject to externally imposed capital requirements.

-As a part of its capital management policy, the Company did not have any continuing defaults in the repayment of loans and interest.
-There have been no material loan covenant defaults and there has been no intimation from the bank/ financial
+As a part of its capital management policy, the Company did not have any defaults in the repayment of loans and interest.
+Further there have been no breach of loan covenant during the year.

 Measurement of fair values

-The fair value at grant date is determined using the Binomial option pricing model which takes into account the exercise price, the term of the option, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option.
+The fair value at grant date is determined using the Black Scholes Option Pricing Model which takes into account the exercise price, the term of the option, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option.

 The fair value of the options and the inputs used in the measurement of the grant-date fair values of the equity-settled share based payment plans are as follows: